Montana/travis-ibmz-day/README.md

 * IBM Z build jobs are run in an LXD compliant Linux OS image, called `s390x` in the `.travis.yml` config file
 * IBM Z based Docker builds, assuming all dependencies and/or a CPU architecture compliant base Docker images are extremely feasible
 * Using `arch: s390x` routes your build to IBM Z-based LXD containers.
-You can specify which version of Ubuntu using the `dist` key, or in my case just define `linux`.
+You can specify which version of Ubuntu using the `dist` key, or in my case just define `linux`

 ## Pushing with Quay (Container Registry, the GitHub Repository must be left open):